Monday, June 25, 2007

 I sleep alone.

-is nice, but not really distinguishable from his translations from the Chinese or even his own work.
-More seriously, the structure and logic of the poem are quite different from other translations.
+is nice, but not really distinguishable in style from his translations from the Chinese or even his own work.
+The structure and logic of the poem are significantly different from other translations.
 For example, Sam Hamill, in his fine Infinite Moment: Poems from Ancient Greek, renders the poem

 The Pleiades disappear,